 6 West Coast Trail RatingThe Tsocowis Creek campsite at 16.5k has a decent beach with an excellent water source.
 Most hikers pass through the beach here on their way to Michigan if heading north or Tsusiat Falls if hiking south.
 The beach at Tsocowis is fairly decent and there is plenty of room for tents along the beach amongst the driftwood logs.
 Tsocowis Beach has a lot of interesting features to explore.

-• West Coast Trail ProMuch quieter that nearby campsites
+• West Coast Trail ProMuch quieter than nearby campsites

 • West Coast Trail ProPlenty of places to explore in the area